GeoSens EO4IntDev 2022

-Freely available satellite data and smart, cloud-based geodata infrastructures enable a fast and efficient integration of satellite based Earth observation techniques in International Development Cooperation projects.
-Proven tools and techniques for information retrieval exist for a wide range of environmental and urban monitoring applications.
+Freely available satellite data and smart, cloud-based geodata infrastructures enable fast and efficient integration of satellite-based Earth observation techniques in environmental monitoring projects.
+Proven tools and techniques for information retrieval, mapping, and monitoring exist for a wide range of environmental or urban monitoring applications.

 Free and open access